 If @Retry is used with @Bulkhead, when an invocation fails due to a BulkheadException it is retried after waiting for the delay configured on @Retry.
 If an invocation is permitted to run by the bulkhead but then throws another exception which is handled by @Retry, it first leaves the bulkhead, reducing the count of running concurrent requests by 1, waits for the delay configured on @Retry, and then attempts to enter the bulkhead again.
 At this point, it may be accepted, queued (if the method is also annotated with @Asynchronous) or fail with a BulkheadException (which may result in further retries).

-Integration with MicroProfile Metrics and MicroProfile Telemetry
+Integration with MicroProfile Metrics

-When MicroProfile Fault Tolerance is used togeather with MicroProfile Metrics or MicroProfile Telemetry, metrics are automatically added for each of the methods annotated with a @Retry, @Timeout, @CircuitBreaker, @Bulkhead or @Fallback annotation.
+When Microprofile Fault Tolerance and Microprofile Metrics are used together, metrics are automatically added for each of the methods annotated with a @Retry, @Timeout, @CircuitBreaker, @Bulkhead or @Fallback annotation.